Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 Compare RatesStart Now →

-Looking at the data reveals that residents of Minneapolis who live near the U.S. Bank Stadium pay $6,385 on average while those who reside near North Commons Park pay almost $300 more.
+The data reveals that Minneapolis residents who live near the U.S. Bank Stadium pay an average of $6,385, while those who reside near North Commons Park pay almost $300 more.

-Move into the neighborhood of Minneapolis near Lyndale Farmstead Park though and you will be paying about $200 less than those by U.S. Bank Stadium.
+If you move into the Minneapolis neighborhood near Lyndale Farmstead Park, though, you will be paying about $200 less than those by U.S. Bank Stadium.

 Cheapest ZIP Codes in Minnesota CityAverage Annual Rate by ZIP CodesMost Expensive CompanyMost Expensive Annual Rate2nd Most Expensive Company2nd Most Expensive Annual RateCheapest CompanyCheapest Annual Rate2nd Cheapest Company2nd Cheapest Annual Rate